Partnering to produce food for communities and teaching skills for others to grow food.

 Trees take up carbon from the atmosphere and release oxygen, acting as effective lungs for the city.

-Large numbers of trees are shown to reduce city temperatures (city heat) by several degrees.
+Large numbers of trees are shown to reduce city temperatures by several degrees.

 Large numbers of trees also affect the climate reducing winds with their size and increasing humidity and causing rain through evapotranspiration.